Where the design community meets.

-Los Angeles Senior Design Engineer at Noun Project Joined over 4 years ago via an invitation from Hiroaki Y.
+Los Angeles Senior Design Engineer at Noun Project Joined about 7 years ago via an invitation from Hiroaki Y.

 The homepage redesign allowed us to direct people in a better way to the parts of the platform people used most (search and collections).
 We are continuing research on how people use this navigation and will be making improvements as we learn more.
 But for now we wanted to keep it simple and expandable.